csipsz/frontend-philosophers/README.md

 <h1>THE FRONT END PHILOSOPHERS</h1>

-This is a JavaScript front end and Rails back end school project for Flatiron School.
+This is a JavaScript front end and Rails back end project.
 This app is a studying aid and it helps you organize Philosophers under Branches and add some quick notes.

 I USED THE STANFORD ENCYCLOPEDIA OF PHILOSOPHY and WIKIPEDIA for most of my seed data because I am not planning on launching this app in production mode.